Unable to Locate Complete Label Info

-Hi-Tek Naturals Grain Free dog food earns the Advisor’s top rating of 5 stars.
+Hi-Tek Naturals Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

-The Hi-Tek Naturals Grain Free product line includes three dry dog foods, each claimed to meet AAFCO nutrient profiles for adult maintenance.
+The Hi-Tek Naturals Grain Free product line lists 3 dry dog foods.

-- Hi-Tek Naturals Grain Free Lamb Meal and Sweet Potato
+- Hi-Tek Naturals Grain Free Chicken Meal Recipe [A]

-Hi-Tek Naturals Grain Free Chicken Meal and Sweet Potato was selected to represent the other products in the line for this review.
+Hi-Tek Naturals Grain Free Chicken Meal Recipe was selected to represent the other products in the line for this review.

 Dry Dog Food

 Ingredients: Chicken meal, peas, sweet potato, pork meal, pea starch, egg, chicken fat (preserved with natural mixed tocopherols), duck meal, ground flaxseed, coconut oil (preserved with natural mixed tocopherols), salt, tomato, blueberry, Yucca schidigera extract, vitamin E supplement, biotin, choline chloride, niacin supplement, d-calcium pantothenate, vitamin A acetate, vitamin B12 supplement, vitamin D3 supplement, pyridoxine hydrochloride (source of vitamin B6), riboflavin (source of vitamin B2), thiamine mononitrate (source of vitamin B5), citric acid, ferrous sulfate, zinc sulfate, copper sulfate, manganese sulfate, sodium selenite, calcium iodate, folic acid, dried Lactobacillus acidophilus fermentation product, dried Lactobacillus casei fermentation product, dried Bifido bacterium fermentation product, dried Enterococcus faecium fermentation product

 |Dry Matter Basis||36%||18%||39%|